VIC.GOV.AU | Policy and Advisory Library

 • includes short-term goals that will lead to the achievement of long-term goals

-• is developed in consultation with the student (where appropriate) and their parent/carer/guardian.
-A Student Support Group (SSG) is required for students supported under individualised disability funding programs including the PSD and Disability Inclusion and those in OOHC, and strongly encouraged for any students with additional learning needs
+• is developed in consultation with the student (where appropriate) and their parent/carer.
+A Student Support Group (SSG) is required for students supported under individualised disability funding programs including the PSD and Disability Inclusion and those in OOHC

 • should be used (along with SSG minutes and documentation demonstrating student progress against agreed IEP goals) as supporting information for students participating in a Disability Inclusion Profile